-Sourcing and acquisition activities.
+Healthcare recruiting and talent acquisition activities.

-While it’s rather obvious at this stage in 2020 that COVID-19 has dramatically impacted the way we source and manage talent, healthcare is unique as an industry in that, while it consistently ranks as one of the fastest-growing sectors of the global economy (including a whopping 12 percent of the U.S. workforce), it is has been historically, even notoriously, difficult to attract and retain talent.
+In 2020, COVID-19 has dramatically impacted the way we source and manage talent.
+And yet healthcare is unique as an industry in that, while it consistently ranks as one of the fastest-growing sectors of the global economy (including a whopping 12 percent of the U.S. workforce), it has been historically difficult to attract and retain talent.

 This article will provide a brief overview of current trends in the acquisition of healthcare talent.

 Traditional healthcare recruiting is infamous for being a multi-step and time-consuming process.

 Depending on the role, pre-qualification, competency testing, behavior-based scenarios and laboratory skill examinations are often just the tip of the application iceberg.
 Credential checks, various levels of candidate screenings (i.e., criminal, civil, drug, etc.) and multiple rounds of interviews often require candidates to travel long distances in order to comply with the requirement of physical presence.
 And yet, with the rise of social and professional distancing in the aftermath of COVID-19, healthcare organizations have been forced to radically adjust their acquisition processes.